 Any complaints?
 It would be nice if this one came with a wireless chest strap for heart rate monitoring and perhaps a nicer display, something their other mid-drive series, the A.C.T.
 Commercial ellipticals, do have.

-The NordicTrack FS5i is a definitely a more affordable option than the other models, at around $1799 or so on sale.
+The NordicTrack FS5i is a definitely a more affordable option than the other two models in the series, at around $1599-$1799 or so on sale.
 You get an elliptical as well as as stepper and a treadmill and you do feel like you are training in mid air which is something you don't typically experience.

-As we mentioned, we would opt for the FS7i which gives you a lot more for your money.
+However, as we mentioned, we would opt for the FS7i if it's within your budget, as it gives you a lot more for your money.
+Also check out the FS9i just to see if the larger touch screen and decline capability appeals to you.